What can I expect?

 by physicians and a compassionate medical staff who all specialize in

-If hospitalization is needed, our 90-bed acute care hospital is here for you.
+is needed, our 90-bed acute care hospital is here for you.

 What is the process in the ED?